How to Win at Roulette

 Non-Progressive Strategies

-Non-progressive strategies focus on consistently, using the same bet amount for each spin or round of the sequence regardless of the outcome of previous spins.
+Non-progressive strategies focus on consistently using the same bet amount for each spin or round of the sequence, regardless of the outcome of previous spins.
 For example, a flat betting strategy on even-money bets that calls for the same bet size on every spin would be non-progressive.
-This type of betting system is best for players interested in playing roulette on a fixed bankroll.
+This type of betting system is ideal for players who want to play roulette within a fixed bankroll.

 Martingale Roulette Strategy